basteyy/slim-session/readme.md

 built-in sessions and includes a `Helper` class to help you with the `$_SESSION` superglobal.

-**For the middleware version for Slim Framework 3, please check out the `slim-3` branch in this repository.**

-**For the middleware version for Slim Framework 2, please check out the `slim-2` branch in this repository.**

 ## Installation

 Add this line to `require` block in your `composer.json`: